VERSAILLES BLAMES SOLDIERS FOR THE KILLINGS

 -- Lissagary, Appendix XXVI

-Behind City Hall, the Lobau barracks are part of the city's transformation for military reasons: Victor Hugo makes them notorious:
+Behind City Hall, the Lobau barracks are part of the city's military transformation.
+Victor Hugo makes them notorious:"A lugubrious sound fills the Lobau barracks: It is the thunder that opens and closes the tomb."

 A plaque on the wall of the former barracks (now an administration building) recalls those shootings.